jnijeremy/blog/_posts/2016-2-20-Substring-Problems.md

 ---
 layout: post
 title: Substring Problems
-update: 2016-2-15
+update: 2016-2-20
-excerpt: A collection of problems to find some special longest substing
+excerpt: <p>A collection of problems about finding some special longest substing</p>

 ---